-Martin Luther King, Jr. from the speech, I've Been to the Mountaintop, delivered on April 3, 1968 at Mason Temple, Memphis, Tennessee

 View examples to responses on the exhibition's interactive Inspiration Wall.

 Arthur Ashe Boulevard Dedication and Grand Opening of Groundbreaking Exhibition, Determined: The 400-Year Struggle for Black Equality – Saturday, June 22, 2019, from 11:00 am to 12:00 pm.
-Learn more and tell us you are coming.
 Please note: Admission to the museum is complimentary on this day for the exhibition opening day of Determined on June 22, 2019.
+Watch the highlights video.

 Banner Lecture: "Keep On Keeping On: The NAACP and the Implementation of Brown v.
 Board of Education in Virginia" by Brian J. Daugherity – Thursday, September 12, 2019 from 12:00 to 1:00 pm.
 Learn more.